kelisiya/kelisiya.github.io/_pages/includes/intro.md

 If you are seeking any form of academic cooperation, please feel free to email me at jxie@picup.ai.

-Our team is currently incubating two products, the image editing website : Cutout.pro, and the controllable AIGC generation product :promeai.com.
+Our team is currently incubating two products, the image editing website [Cutout](www.cutout.pro), and the controllable AIGC generation product [Promeai](www.promeai.com).